 B.J.: With the power vested in me by the state of intoxication, I pronounce you man and woman.
 You may now ignore the bride.

 In Arthurian legend, Percival has No Social Skills, being raised in isolation by his mother.
 When he first meets his future love interest he exchanges rings with her, unaware of what his gesture signifies.
 Later, when he figures it out, he sets off in search of her to make good his proposal.

 The song "Last Name" by Carrie Underwood completely states the whole "Getting drunk and waking up married" thing to a sheen.

-In the farce Engaged by W. S. Gilbert (of Gilbert and Sullivan fame), it is claimed that a man and woman can become legally married in Scotland simply by declaring themselves to be husband and wife.
+In the farce Engaged by W. S. Gilbert, it is claimed that a man and woman can become legally married in Scotland simply by declaring themselves to be husband and wife.
 Two characters claim to be married in order to repel a spurned suitor, and then discover that they've inadvertently become married.
 But it turns out that although the cottage they were visiting was in Scotland, the yard they were standing in was in England.

 Slightly downplayed in The Drowsy Chaperone, as MR. Feltzeig tries to present Kitty as a new mind-reading act, and she reads his mind as, "Kitty, will you marry me?"
 She says yes, and he has to go along with it or else he's lose his leading act again.

 In The Legend of Zelda: Ocarina of Time, Link accepts the Zora's sacred jewel so he can open the Door of Time, only to discover with some confusion that he is now engaged to Princess Ruto.